libert-xyz/ansible-role-update/README.md

     update_cache_valid_time: 300

-When updating core libraries, a reboot may be required.
+When updating core libraries or services, a reboot may be required.
 Here you can select to:
  "yes": Always reboot when core libraries have changed.
  "no": Never reboot